scottbarnes/reconcile/README.md

 Run all the reports.
 It will print out some poorly formatted information to the screen, and also write the data to TSV files and print their location.
 This one takes maybe 30 seconds.

+### The reports
+The handful of reports are:
+- Total (ostensibly) broken back-links to Open Library
+- Total Internet Archive records where an Open Library Edition has an OCAID but Internet Archive has no Open Library Edition
+- Total Internet Archive records where an Open Library Edition has an OCAID but Internet Archive has no Open Library Edition (this time using a database join, which gets a slightly different, and more accurate, result, because of how the data for the first query is collated
+- Total Open Library Editions with more than on associated work
+- Total Internet Archive items that link to an Open Library Edition, and that Edition does not have an OCAID
+- Total Open Library Editions that have an OCAID but have no Internet Archive entry in their source_records

 ### Contributing
 - Run the tests manually: `poetry run pytest`